tedr56/OctoPrint-USBControl/README.md

 4. Restart OctoPrint
 5. Return to the **Settings** page (you should see the control sliders now for each USB port)

+> For an OctoPi installation, the command you are asked to run in Step 3 above would be `sudo ~/oprint/lib/python2.7/site-packages/usbcontrol/bin/install`.

 ## REST API
 The plugin includes an API for programmatically toggling the ports ON/OFF in a way which is similar to OctoPrint's.
 You can find/copy your API key under **Settings** -> **API**.